Rodrigo Manrique de Lara: Death and legacy

 Aside from his own prominent position in history, Rodrigo Manrique remains immortalized by the poem written by his son, Jorge Manrique de Lara, the "Coplas por la muerte de su padre".

-In the 18th century, the Condado of Paredes de Nava was joined with many others under the House of Manrique de Lara including the Dukedom of Nájera and the Marquesado de Aguilar de Campóo.
+In the 18th century, his County of Paredes de Nava was merged with many others under the House of Manrique de Lara including the Dukedom of Nájera and the Marquesado de Aguilar de Campóo.